hiun/hiun.github.io/index.md

 Hiun Kim is a research engineer at Naver Search and Clova team, where he focuses on machine learning, natural language processing, and information retrieval.
 Previously, he was a software engineer at Naver’s platform team.

-I think focusing can be important, but generally, I’d like to prevent research activities from being kept bound to particular approaches or consensus understandings, as that can do research right, but does not always lead to the right research.
+You can visit my <a href="https://linkedin.com/in/hiun">LinkedIn</a> or <a href="https://github.com/hiun">GitHub</a>.

+My email is hiunkim.me [at] gmail.com

+[work aims]

 I am broadly interested in exploring, understanding, and advancing intrinsic mechanisms and interactional effects of understudied information-based systems and environments, so that they can have the potential to be more viable and helpful at scale in the future.

 Personally, with this, I expect a more equitable world.

+I think focusing can be important, but generally, I’d like to prevent research and development activities from being kept bound to particular approaches or consensus understandings, as that can do work right, but does not always lead to the right work.

 <!--
 Hiun Kim is an ML engineer on the Naver Search team, working on machine learning for search models with vision and language technologies.
 Previously, he was an engineer on the Naver Clova team, where he worked on dialog systems, recommendation models, and generative models for local and e-commerce businesses in the East Asian market.
 Before that, he was an engineer on Naver’s Platform team, focusing on software engineering for web and serving systems.
 -->

-You can visit my <a href="https://linkedin.com/in/hiun">LinkedIn</a> or <a href="https://github.com/hiun">GitHub</a>.

-My email is hiunkim.me [at] gmail.com

 ## papers